 UK DEATH TOLL HITS 27,000 scream the headlines

-Mass hysteria has always been one of the most infuriating aspects of humanity, where we revert to idiotic sheep bleating around in panic in the dark.
+Mass hysteria has always been one of the most infuriating aspects of humanity, where large groups of people revert to idiotic sheep bleating around in panic in the dark.
 That sounds harsh, because I like sheep.
 However, it often just takes someone to flick the light switch and the ‘wolf’ becomes far less scary.
 The mob mentality that it can lead to, however, is less funny.

 Arthur Miller’s play, The Crucible, brilliantly portrays the claustrophobic feeling of panic when mass hysteria takes hold within a community.
 It uses a partially fictionalised account of the Salem Witch Trials in Massachusetts Bay Colony in 1692-93 as an allegory for ‘McCarthyism’ in America in the 1940s and 50s, where those accused of being communists were persecuted without regard for evidence.
 In the play, as peak hysteria approaches, those responsible for whipping up a frenzy realise that the monster they have created is far more dangerous than any black magic they were afraid of, but it is too late.
 The panic and fear become a self-fulfilled prophecy, with too much momentum to be stopped, resulting in the death of good people and the destruction of a community.